Study Abroad FAQs

-During your last day of Orientation, you will have the chance to speak with an administrator from one of our academic departments who can make amendments to your timetable.
-There will also be an add/drop period during the first two weeks of classes when you can make any essential last-minute changes.
+During your last day of Orientation, you will have the chance to speak with a member of the study abroad team who can make amendments to your timetable.
+There will also be an add/drop period during the first week or two of classes when you can make any essential last-minute changes.

 Following completion of your Study Abroad programme at Roehampton, we will send a copy of your academic transcript to your home university so that your credits can be transferred.
 This will normally be done within three months of your departure from Roehampton.
 You must ensure your home university will accept credit gained for each class before you begin your studies at Roehampton.

-Each class you take at Roehampton will be worth 10 or 20 UK credits.
-10 UK credits is considered equivalent to 3 US credits or 5 ECTS.
+Most classes you take at Roehampton will be worth 20 UK credits.
+20 UK credits is considered equivalent to 5 US credits or 10 ECTS.